 Frustration with your body for ‘not working’ sets you up mentally for feeling like you’re failing.
 You aren’t.
 You’re actually doing something incredible!

 #14: Find support

 You might be surprised at how many women out there have been in the same situation as you.
 Women who go ‘overdue’ endure much more stress and pressure than those who don’t go beyond their due date.
 Find yourself a tribe of supportive mamas and lean into their wisdom and experience.

 Dawn Reid, midwife says, “Speak with other mamas.
 Most are happy to share their experiences of going beyond 42 weeks.
 Be kind to yourself, go with your instincts, know what is right for you and your baby.
 Don’t be bullied or coerced into an intervention that is not evidence-based.
 Know your rights of autonomy over your body and your baby”.

 It’s vital to have support, quality information, and evidence that help you navigate your choices about what to do after reaching this milestone.
 You might be facing changes to your birth location (especially if you planned a home birth or birth center) and this can be incredibly challenging.
 A birth doula or experienced mama can help you work through these concerns.

 Pregnancy massage is a beautiful nourishing treat but it helps in more ways than you realize.

 Encouraging your body to release tension can signal to your mind that all is well and safe.
-The sensation of massage helps to release all the feel good hormones, endorphins and oxytocin.
-Any tight muscles holding baby out of a good position for birth can be adjusted, bringing you both in alignment for labor to start.
+The sensation of massage helps to release all the feel-good hormones, endorphins, and oxytocin.
+Any tight muscles holding the baby out of a good position for birth can be adjusted, bringing you both in alignment for labor to start.